 The cloth pieces are constructed of 1000 denier nylon that is cut with heat to prevent unraveling.

-Our Kermit Chairs are available in four different colors: Black, Red, Forest Green, and Navy.
+Kermit Chairs are available in four different colors: Black, Red, Forest Green, and Navy.

 Seat height is 11.5" and the chair weighs 5.3 lbs.
 The low seat height is a design feature to make the chair as small as practicable for packing and also to relieve the weight on the user's thighs while seated.
-Most modern camp chairs have the user seated in an comfortable position, with the cloth seat digging into the user's thighs.
+Most modern camp chairs have the user seated in an uncomfortable position, with the cloth seat digging into the user's thighs.
 The Kermit Chair permits the user to sit comfortably.

 This photo illustrates the height of the Kermit Chair next to some kiddie camp chairs.
 Unlike the kiddie camp chairs, nothing digs into the user's legs.
 And unlike the kiddie chairs, the Kermit Chair features armrests.

 The armrests are solid and actually provide support for the arms, unlike modern camp chairs with their cloth armrests that sag.

 Every Kermit Chair has a five-year limited warranty against defects in workmanship and materials which impact the function of the Kermit Chair.
 This warranty excludes damage caused by accidents or abuse.
 The Kermit Chair Company also provides a full-service repair facility for broken or tattered Kermit Chairs.
 A Kermit Chair can provide many decades of service and is a lifetime investment.
 If you don't lean the chair backward onto the rear legs, you will not have any problems with breakages.

 Every Kermit Chair comes standard with a black 1000 dernier nylon carry bag that is only 22" x 4" x 6" in loaded dimensions.